-Camping: ALL CAMPGROUNDS CLOSED as of Monday October 18th (including Big River).
+Camping: Big River and Dunlap campgrounds open, Camp One CLOSED as of June 1.
 Seasonal camping is offered mid-May through September, weather dependent.
 There are two main overnight camping areas with a number of campsites, including equestrian camps.
 Camping is within designated campsites only (i.e., dispersed camping is not allowed).
 Camping fees are collected at self-registration stations located in the campgrounds.
 Camping fees will be used to support the recreation program including costs associated with maintenance and improvement of campgrounds and facilities, signage, roads, trails, etc. Campsites have picnic tables, fire rings, and pit toilets.
 Campers may collect dead wood lying on the ground for use within their campfire rings.
 There is no water at the campsites or day use areas.
 Pets are allowed but must be on a leash.

 Hunting & Fishing: Hunting is allowed in season.
 No fishing is allowed per CA Department of Fish and Wildlife rules.

 Firewood Cutting and Mushroom Collecting: Permits are required for firewood cutting and mushroom harvesting.
+Mushroom permits are issued on a Fiscal Year basis i.e. July 1 through Jun 30; all permits expire on June 30th regardless of when they were issued.
+Example: a permit issued January 18, 2022 expires June 30, 2022.
+A permit purchased July 1, 2022 will expire on June 30, 2023.
 Contact our office (707) 964-5674 for questions related to recreation events requiring Special Use Permits such as organized bike and equestrian rides and races.